In my opinion, New Orleans has its own, unique set of seasons.

 They cross over the other seasons (winter, spring, summer, fall), bleeding from one to the next.
 Each one is very unique, but all are characterized by celebration, music, dancing, and especially drinking.

 So it should come as no surprise that Louisiana ranks pretty high on lists of the most obese states.
 We like to drink, dance, and party and make no apologies for it.
-And despite working at a gym and being a nutrition coach, I will be one of the first to say that despite all of my knowledge, I will not sacrifice drinking beer with my crawfish or passing up king cake.
+And despite working at a gym and being a nutrition coach, I will be one of the first to say that despite all of my knowledge, I enjoy a cold beer with my crawfish.
 As a gym we prioritize community events and yep, there is alcohol at those events.
-We even put less emphasis on the CrossFit Open this year because it conflicted with Mardi Gras.
-And I know the CrossFit Open is cool, but bedazzling my face and wearing a wig while dancing down on St. Charles for 5 days was more important.
+We also do it up big for Mardi Gras every year.
+Because wearing a wig and dancing in the streets with friends and family for a week is important.

 But when it comes to health, fitness, and reaching the goals people have set out for themselves, I so often see people plateau.
 This leads to frustration and a dark, scary path down a rabbit hole with a rabbit and a clock.
 One of the biggest things I see is that people know how to eat, they know what’s going to help them reach their goals and the foods that hinder them.
 They crush it during the week.
 Then Saturday rolls around and there is always something to do in this city, so despite all of your consistency and badass-ery from Monday-Friday, you blow it out on the weekend and basically spend the next 3-5 days trying to get back to where you were or come to the gym to“sweat out your weekend”.
 Not only are you consuming extra calories through alcohol, but it can lead to making poor food choices, disrupted sleep, and increasing your recovery time.